gdh1995/vimium-c/README.md

   so some commands on `VisualMode` cann't work as expected if editable text is being selected.
   This Chrome feature/bug has been removed since version 59, so Vimium++ works well again.

+1.60.2 (Not released yet):
+* completely fix Vomnibar flickering on showing and hiding since Chrome 57
+* **WARNING**: add a version limit to the preferred Vomnibar page
+  * please use `<html data-version="1.61">` to tell Vimium++ the page's version
+  * if your custom page has no such a tag, it will be replaced with the inner one at run time
+  * its styles have changed a lot, so old pages need comparison and updates before adding version attribute
+* LinkHints supports a new mode "Open multiple links in current tab" and `f-<Alt>-<Shift>` will activate it
+* Vimium++ now tries its best to re-enable key mappings on some special child iframes using `document.open`

 1.60.1:
 * work well with Chrome 59 where its password saver has changed the way to auto-fill fields.
 * fix that removeTab might keep the first Chrome window even if it's not needed